pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 Housing prices in New York City are very high.
 Suppose you have a second dataset of housing prices in Detroit, Michigan, where housing prices are much lower.
 Should you include this data in your training set?

 Given the same size x, the price of a house y is very different depending on whether it is in New York City or in Detroit.
 If you only care about predicting New York City housing prices, putting the two datasets together will hurt your performance.
 In this case, it would be better to leave out the inconsistent Detroit data.

-There is one way to address the problem of Detroit data being inconsistent with New York City data, which is to add an extra feature to each training example indicating the city.
-Given an input x — which now specifies the city — the target value of y is now unambiguous.
-However, in practice I do not see this done frequently.

 How is this New York City vs Detroit example different from the mobile app vs internet cat images example?